gfszr/dotfiles/README.md

 * `zsh` with oh-my-zsh installation.
 Check [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) for reference.
 * `fzf` - for support using FZF integration with vim.
 * [lazygit](https://github.com/jesseduffield/lazygit) for a good git TUI through vim and tmux.
+* `yarn` and `node`, in order for coc.nvim to work.
+Run `yarn install` in `nvim/pack/man/start/coc.nvim' after installation, other than using a precompiled release branch.

 ## Recommendations